lubuntu-team/manual/source/3/3.3/3.3.4/leafpad.rst

 How to launch
 -------------
 To open Leafpad with a blank document, select Leafpad entry from Accessories category in Lubuntu Menu or enter `leafpad` in Run dialog (Alt+F2).
-When running from terminal, youcan also enter `leafpad [filename]` to open the file of your choice.
+When running from terminal, you can also enter `leafpad [filename]` to open the file of your choice.

 Usage
 -----